adzialocha/osc-js/README.md

 ## Documentation

-Read more about osc-js and how to use it here: [https://osc-js.github.io](https://osc-js.github.io).
+Read more about osc-js and how to use it in the [Wiki](https://github.com/adzialocha/osc-js/wiki).

 ## Example